eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 ```

 With this endpoint now defined, we can move on to implementing the behaviour.
-We will first add a [new dependency](https://github.com/byteclubfr/js-hal) to the `package.json`, this provides a nice abstraction around managing HAL resources.
+We will first add a [new dependency](https://github.com/byteclubfr/js-hal) to the `package.json`, which provides a nice abstraction around managing HAL resources.

 ```json
 {